traefik/traefik/docs/content/providers/kubernetes-ingress.md

 For this reason, users can run multiple instances of Traefik at the same time to achieve HA, as is a common pattern in the kubernetes ecosystem.

-When using a single instance of Traefik with LetsEncrypt, no issues should be encountered, however this could be a single point of failure.
+When using a single instance of Traefik Proxy with Let's Encrypt, you should encounter no issues.
+However, this could be a single point of failure.
-Unfortunately, it is not possible to run multiple instances of Traefik 2.0 with LetsEncrypt enabled, because there is no way to ensure that the correct instance of Traefik receives the challenge request, and subsequent responses.
+Unfortunately, it is not possible to run multiple instances of Traefik 2.0 with Let's Encrypt enabled, because there is no way to ensure that the correct instance of Traefik receives the challenge request, and subsequent responses.
 Previous versions of Traefik used a [KV store](https://doc.traefik.io/traefik/v1.7/configuration/acme/#storage) to attempt to achieve this, but due to sub-optimal performance that feature was dropped in 2.0.

-If you need LetsEncrypt with HA in a kubernetes environment, we recommend using [Traefik Enterprise](https://traefik.io/traefik-enterprise/) where distributed LetsEncrypt is a supported feature.
+If you need Let's Encrypt with high availability in a Kubernetes environment, we recommend using [Traefik Enterprise](https://traefik.io/traefik-enterprise/) which includes distributed Let's Encrypt as a supported feature.

-If you want to keep using Traefik Community Edition, LetsEncrypt HA can be achieved by using a Certificate Controller such as [Cert-Manager](https://docs.cert-manager.io/en/latest/index.html).
+If you want to keep using Traefik Proxy,
+LetsEncrypt HA can be achieved by using a Certificate Controller such as [Cert-Manager](https://docs.cert-manager.io/en/latest/index.html).
 When using Cert-Manager to manage certificates, it creates secrets in your namespaces that can be referenced as TLS secrets in your [ingress objects](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls).